Coal India Q2 net lower than forecast

 It is likely to make provision for 25 billion rupees this fiscal year for a likely wage increase, a senior finance official had said earlier.

-Shares in Coal India, the country's fourth-most valuable firm at about $41 billion, closed unchanged at 326.10 rupees on Friday.
+Shares in Coal India, the country's fourth-most valuable firm at about $41 billion, closed unchanged at 326.10 rupees on Friday, in a weak Mumbai market.